DaveBenham/VenomPremium/README.md

 The **WARP** knob sets the base Warp value.
 The associated CV input and small attenuverter can modulate the Warp value.
 The sum of the knob plus attenuated CV is clamped to the range for the current mode.

 The diagrams below demonstrate the different Warp effects that are available.
-CCW represents full counter-clockwise, and CW represents clockwise.
+CCW represents full counter-clockwise, and CW represents full clockwise.

 ![Warp Effects image](doc/WarpEffects.png)